-Canon 200D versus Canon 700D
+Canon 200D vs 700D

 The Canon EOS 200D (called Canon SL2 in some regions) and the Canon EOS 700D (labelled Canon T5i in some countries) are two digital cameras that were announced, respectively, in June 2017 and March 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 200D has a resolution of 24 megapixel, whereas the 700D provides 17.9 MP.
+The 200D has a resolution of 24 megapixels, whereas the 700D provides 17.9 MP.